 Many people easily get confused when differentiating between the terms “strain” and “species” when it comes to magic mushrooms.

-A strain refers to a single genetic sample that has unique and repeatable characteristics that show up generation after generation.
+A strain refers to a single genetic sample with unique and repeatable characteristics that show up generation after generation.

 Some examples of these characteristics include:

 - Physical traits — such as stem length and width, cap size, cap shape, and gill shape